 Are women who prepare meals in advance healthier than those who don’t?
 I can speak from experience and say yes.
-When I don’t cook at the beginning of the week, I come home, tired, exhausted and tend to eat whatever I can grab from the refrigerator which is usually a sandwich and maybe a snack.
+When I don’t cook at the beginning of the week, I come home, tired, exhausted, and tend to eat whatever I can grab from the refrigerator, which is usually a sandwich and maybe a snack.

 If there something salty nearby lie chips, I may grab that too along with some water.
 Next, I may drink a fruit smoothie that has previously purchased from the store, but that has a considerable amount of sugar to drink before bedtime.
 Fresh fruit would be better because there is not as much concentrated sugar in it.

-However, I find that when I do basic food preparation at the beginning of the week, I tend to eat healthier throughout the week.
+However, I find that when I do essential food preparation at the beginning of the week, I tend to eat healthier throughout the week.
 So, to have a healthy lifestyle, I must plan.
 This way, I can portion out my meals for the rest of the week, pick it up and go.

 You know the old saying, “Fail to plan, then plan to fail?”
 I think that applies in this situation.
 If this is an area that you are struggling with, I have some tips that may be helpful to you.